Skip to content

 • Understanding these settings helps you manage your cloud files safely and easily.

-The cloud file delete warning is a helpful safety net to stop you from accidentally removing important files stored in the cloud.
+The cloud file delete warning is a helpful safety net to stop you from accidentally erasing important files stored in cloud services.
+You can disable it if you delete files often and want to skip the confirmation step, or turn it back on anytime.

 How do I turn off Ask before deleting?